from-static/actions/README.md

 [.github/workflows/static.yml](./.github/workflows/static.yml)

 This is the core workflow that can be used to implement a `static` application design pattern.
-It uses the `static` action to build and deploy a static website to GitHub Pages.
+It uses the `static` action to build and deploy a static site to GitHub Pages.

 ### Usage